ethangyllenhaal/BiodivInfo_Stacks_Fall2022/README.md

     nano run_stacks.slurm

 Fortunately the script is pretty simple, particularly because these parameters seem to work fairly well!
 You can read about it [here](https://catchenlab.life.illinois.edu/stacks/comp/denovo_map.php).
-Note that setting parameters is complicated (and described at length [here](https://catchenlab.life.illinois.edu/stacks/param_tut.php), and it is good to test that your results are robust to multiple parameter values.
+Note that setting parameters is complicated, and described at length [here](https://catchenlab.life.illinois.edu/stacks/param_tut.php) and even greater length [here](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.12775).
+It is good to test that your results are robust to multiple parameter values.
 We'll stick to the ones here for now.

     #!/bin/bash